hydraulic-software/conveyor/guidebook/docs/configs/index.md

 Windows.
 You can provide images with those sizes directly if you prefer to handle rescaling directly.
 Otherwise, it's a good idea to provide at least a few different resolutions so scaling of the icon between sizes is smoother.
 It can be useful to have different icons for each OS to match the platform native styles.

+By default, icons will be generated with a label based on the contents of `app.display-name` with a random gradient background.

 ## Download site settings